-Welcome – I’m glad you’re here
+Welcome – I’m glad you’re here!

-Clients are typically dealing with
+Coaching clients are typically dealing with:

 - Roadblocks around work or life issues, goals, or aspirations